U.S.-Approved Arms for Libya Rebels Fell Into Jihadis’ Hands

 During the frantic early months of the Libyan rebellion, various players motivated by politics or profit — including an American arms dealer who proposed weapons transfers in an e-mail exchange with a United States emissary later killed in Benghazi — sought to aid those trying to oust Colonel Qaddafi.

-But after the White House decided to encourage Qatar — and on a smaller scale, the United Arab Emirates — to ship arms to the Libyans, To view links or images in this forum your post count must be 10 or greater.
-You currently have 0 posts.
+But after the White House decided to encourage Qatar — and on a smaller scale, the United Arab Emirates — to ship arms to the Libyans, President Obama

 complained in April 2011 to the emir of Qatar that his country was not coordinating its actions in Libya with the United States, the American officials said.
 “The president made the point to the emir that we needed transparency about what Qatar was doing in Libya,” said a former senior administration official who had been briefed on the matter.